nathen418/INFOST250/README.md

 ## About Rancher

-Rancher is a web ui tool that allows you to manage your kubernetes cluster.
+Rancher is a web-ui tool that allows you to manage your kubernetes cluster.
 It is a very powerful tool that allows you to manage your kubernetes clusters from a single pane of glass.
 It has API's that allow it to connect to managed clusters on all the major cloud platforms as well as locally created clusters.
 It also has a built in catalog of applications that you can deploy to your cluster with a single click.

 ## Project scope

 In this project I aim to set up a kubernetes cluster with 3 nodes running Ubuntu Server 22.04 and using Rancher as the web ui tool that i will use to interact with the cluster after initial setup.
 On the cluster I aim to have 4 services running:

-- 1 ubuntu/apache2

-- 1 ngnix

-- 1 henrywhitaker3/speedtest-tracker

-- 1 nodejs (Probably a discord bot or something similar)

 ## Creating the cluster

+I will be installing `RKE` which is  a "certified Kubernetes distribution that runs entirely within Docker containers.
+It solves the common frustration of installation complexity with Kubernetes by removing most host dependencies and presenting a stable path for deployment, upgrades, and rollbacks."
+[Learn More about RKE](https://www.rancher.com/products/rke)
 **Do all sections in the order they appear and do not skip any steps.**

 ### Steps for all nodes